young-kcd/firebird/doc/sql.extensions/README.profiler.md

 Remote issued commands needs that the target attachment be in an idle state, i.e., not executing others requests.
 When they are not idle the call blocks waiting for that state.

+If remote attachment is from a different user, the calling user must have system privilege PROFILE_ANY_ATTACHMENT.

 After a session is started, PSQL and SQL statements statistics starts to be collected in memory.
 Note that a profile session collects data only of statements executed in the same attachment associated with the session.

 Data is aggregated and stored per requests (i.e. a statement execution).
 When querying snapshot tables, user may do extra aggregation per statements or use the auxiliary views that do that automatically.